CeciNguyen/Fine-Element-Heat-Transfer-Project/README.md

 # Fine-Element-Heat-Transfer-Project
 ## What is in the Repository?
 In this repository, you will find two programs and three different files.
+#### BEM plots.pdf
+This is where you can find all the plots for the Backward Euler Method ranging from time steps 0.000181 to 1.814.
+#### FEM plots.pdf
+This is where you can find all the plots for the Forward Euler Method ranging from 2 Nodes to 11 Nodes.
+Each Node plot is broken down with time steps ranging from 0.00181 to 0.116.
+#### WeakForm.pdf
+This is where you can find how I solved the weak form of the heat equation given in the project prompt.
+#### backwardEulerTest.py
+This is where you can find the Backward Euler Method code used to answer the third prompt of the project.
+#### forwardEulerTest.py
+This is where you can find the Forward Euler Method code used to answer the second prompt of the project.

 ## Weak Form